Rauf-Kurbanov/microtubules_classifiaction/README.md

 In this repo, we develop a toolset that will help to infer the dosage of the drug for each organism.

 Paper: <coming soon>

 W&B Report: <coming soon>

 # Quickstart

+To use Weight & Biases for logging copy your token to `configs/wandb-token.txt`

 ## How to run locally
 ```
 # setup the docker environment